jasp-stats/jaspCircular/CircularStatistics/inst/help/circular one-sample tests.md

 -----------
 - Circular variable with specified period
 - Rao's spacing test: At least four data points in each sample
-- Rayleigh test: The alternativ hypothesis assumes an unimodal distribution with unspecified location and unspecified circular variance.
+- Rayleigh test: The alternative hypothesis assumes an unimodal distribution with unspecified location and unspecified circular variance
-- V test: The alternativ hypothesis assumes an unimodal distribution with the location as the specified test value, but unspecified circular variance.
+- V test: The alternativ hypothesis assumes an unimodal distribution with the location as the specified test value, but unspecified circular variance
 - Von Mises assumption check: None

 Default Options